gonicus/clacks/doc/html/_sources/downloads.txt

 Downloads
 =========

-Clacks is currently under heavy development, so there are now final versions around right now.
+Clacks is currently under heavy development, so there are no final versions around right now.
 What there is, actually, are preliminary Debian packages, OVAs for playing around and of course the obligatory github links.